arm/accuracy-super-resolution-generic-library/README.md

 ## Security Issues

-Arm takes security isses seriously please see [Security](SECURITY.md) for more details.
+Arm takes security issues seriously please see [Security](SECURITY.md) for more details.